DanielJKeys/grihf-frontend_capstone_starter_code/README.md

-Below is the content for your README.md file.
-It is formatted using standard Markdown to ensure it renders professionally on platforms like GitHub or GitLab, providing clear instructions and a structured overview of the project.

 Medical Appointment Booking
 🏥 Project Overview
 Medical Appointment Booking is a web-based platform developed for StayHealthy Inc., a non-profit organization dedicated to bringing medical resources to remote areas.
 As part of the "Go Digital" initiative, this website serves as a bridge between patients in underserved locations and healthcare professionals, ensuring timely consultations and reducing the risks associated with long-distance travel for medical care.